-The Personnel Department shapes and executes the personnel policy of the Supreme Court and keeps the records concerning the service of Estonian judges.
+The Personnel and Communication Department shapes and executes the personnel policy of the Supreme Court and keeps the records concerning the service of Estonian judges.
+Also, the department is responsible for the organization of internal and external communications - they assists journalists, handle the Supreme Court's website and social media accounts and provide information on visiting the Supreme Court.